punit-agarwal/punit-agarwal.github.io/README.md

     *	Role Played: Developer
     *	Skills Used: HTML, CSS, Bootstrap, jQuery.

     The project aimed at creating a dynamic, interactive website for the client which allows the visitors to book and plan events.
-  <h4>Project Link: www.partysarty.in/demo</h4>
+   <strong>Project Link: www.partysarty.in/demo</strong>

 2. Travelholics, A Google Chrome Extension
     *	Duration: April 2017 – April 2017